Siamese Cat Breed

 Choosing the Best Food for Siamese Cats

 The Siamese’s triangular head and jaw means they’re prone to swallowing dry cat food whole, rather than chewing it.
 Because chewing dry food aids in keeping the teeth clean and reducing the buildup of plaque and tartar, it’s important to select cat food in a size and shape that forces them to chew their food before swallowing.

 To explore other products for your Siamese, see our Product Selector.

 Siamese kittens need food specially formulated for their growth and development.
-A complete and balanced dry food like Purina Kitten Chow Nutrure, Purina ONE Healthy Kitten and Purina Pro Plan Focus Kitten Chicken & Rice Formula will provide her with the nutrients she needs.
+A complete and balanced dry food like Purina Kitten Chow Nurture, Purina ONE Healthy Kitten and Purina Pro Plan Kitten Chicken & Rice Formula will provide her with the nutrients she needs.

 The Siamese Cat originated in Siam (now Thailand) and was not exported until the late 19th century.
 In 1878, U.S. President Rutherford B. Hayes and his wife received one of these exotic felines as a gift.
 In 1906, she was officially recognized as a breed by the Cat Fanciers Association (CFA).
 The Siamese has contributed to the creation of several other breeds, including Himalayan, Burmese, Balinese and more.

 - The Siamese was one of the original breeds of pedigreed cats.